elydre/profanOS/README.md

 - [vlink](https://github.com/elydre/vlink-profan) linker with multi-format support
 - [halfix](https://github.com/elydre/halfix-profan) x86 emulator, with 32-bit support

-All the ports are available with the command `make addons` / `make waddons` (all ports) or by building them manually.
+All the ports are available with the command `make addons` / `make gaddons` (graphical menu) or by building them manually.

 ### Libraries

-Libraries are loaded from disk.
-Currently the libraries are not dynamically linked, they are loaded only once and are shared between all processes.
+Libraries are loaded from file system and are dynamically linked to executables using `deluge` (profan dynamic linker).
+Kernel modules, for their part, are shared between the process and their content are accessible using syscalls.

-- Internal libraries: devio, filesys, fmopen, panda, profan, vgui
+Here is a list of the main libraries and kernel modules:

+- kernel modules
+  - devio
+  - filesys
+  - fmopen
+  - libmmq
+  - panda
+  - profan
+- `libc` - standard C library
+  - dlfcn
+  - profan
+  - setjmp
+  - stdio
+  - stdlib
+  - string
+  - time
-- Standard libraries: math, setjmp, stdio, stdlib, string, time, unistd
+  - unistd
+- `libm` - standard math lib
+- `libvgui` - optimized graphic lib
+- `libtcc` - tinyCC lib (addons)

 ## Real-Hardware